 5. The blower kicks on and runs continuously

 6. When the thermostat is satisfied the main burners turn off

 7. The blower continues to run to dissipate extra heat out of the heat exchanger.
-When the temperature reaches the cut out setting on the fan limit control the fan stops and the heating sequence of operation is complete
+When the temperature reaches the cut out setting on the fan limit control the fan stops.
+Finally, the heating sequence of operation is complete

-In the standing pilot gas furnace sequence of operation there are many things going on and a good technician will follow the sequence through to determine where the furnace has a fault and make the repair.
+In the standing pilot gas furnace sequence of operation, there are many things going on.
+A good technician will follow the sequence through to determine where the furnace has a fault and make the repair.